-This guide describes how customers can securely store, analyze, and gain insights from health information with GCP offerings in a HIPAA-aligned manner.
-The information can assist customers in determining which GCP products are suitable for them and in understanding how to design, build, and deploy applications on GCP that will handle sensitive health information safely and securely.
+This guide describes how customers can securely store, analyze, and gain insights from health information with GCP offerings while meeting HIPAA compliance requirements.
+We provide this information to assist customers in determining which GCP products are suitable for them and in understanding how to design, build, and deploy applications on GCP that will handle sensitive health information safely and securely.